The 12 Best Boone NC Christmas Tree Farms (2024)

 Acres of evergreens line the fields at the Cornett Deal Christmas Tree Farm in Vilas NC, which won “Best of the Best” Boone Christmas Tree Farm in the Watauga Democrat in 2015-2017.

 Today, a visit to the Cornett Farm makes for a perfect holiday activity.
-They offer homemade apple cider, hot chocolate, and cookies for guests, as well as wreaths, Christmas décor, and more available for purchase.
+They offer homemade apple cider, hot chocolate, and cookies for guests, as well as wreaths, centerpieces, and locally made crafts in the gift shop now known as the Cardinal’s Nest Craft Shop.

-In the meantime, Cornett Deal Christmas Tree Farm does have vacation rentals available to the public, and wreath-making has already on the farm has already begun for the 2023 season.
+In the meantime, Cornett Deal Christmas Tree Farm does have vacation rentals available to the public, and wreath-making on the farm has already begun for the 2024 season.

 READ MORE: Festive Fun at Tweetsie Railroad Christmas in Blowing Rock NC